Online Student Center 1600x900

 Online Student Center

-In this section, students will find general advice on putting together a course schedule.
-Although the Juris Doctor is a generalist degree, students should consider developing expertise in one or more career pathways bringing together coursework, advising, network-building, co-curricular activities, and experiential learning opportunities.
+Although the Juris Doctor (J.D.) is a generalist degree, you should consider developing expertise in one or more career pathways that allow you to bring together coursework, advising, network-building, co-curricular activities, and experiential learning opportunities.

 Student Handbook